Follow Us On:

 Born in a wealthy and influential family, Bhutto became one of the youngest politicians in Pakistan when he entered the government led by President Ayub Khan.
 In 1957, Zulfikar Ali Bhutto became the youngest member of Pakistan’s delegation to the United Nations.
 He would address the United Nations Sixth Committee on Aggression on 25 October 1957.
 In 1958 Bhutto became the youngest cabinet minister when he was given charge of the Energy ministry by President Field Marshal Ayub Khan, who had seized power, through a successful coup d’état, and declared martial law in the country.
 In 1960, he was subsequently promoted to minister of the Commerce Ministry, and Ministry of Information and Industry Ministry.
 Bhutto aided Ayub Khan in negotiating the Indus Water Treaty in India in 1960.
 In 1961, Bhutto negotiated an oil exploration agreement with the Soviet Union, which also agreed to provide economic and technical aid to Pakistan.

-On national development side Bhutto adopted a new constitution for Pakistan.
-Transferring to the post of prime minister, Bhutto nationalized many industries.
-Zulfiqar Ali Bhutto was the founder of Pakistan’s nuclear weapons programme and due to his administrative and aggressive leadership to lead this nuclear deterrence programme, Bhutto is often known as Father of Nuclear deterrence programme Pioneering Islamic socialism in Pakistan, he undertook land reforms and other socialist policies.
+On the national development side, Bhutto adopted a new constitution for Pakistan.
+Transferring to the post of the prime minister, Bhutto nationalized many industries.
+Zulfiqar Ali Bhutto was the founder of Pakistan’s nuclear weapons program and due to his administrative and aggressive leadership to lead this nuclear deterrence program, Bhutto is often known as the Father of the Nuclear deterrence program Pioneering Islamic socialism in Pakistan, he undertook land reforms and other socialist policies.
 Bhutto also ordered the Pakistan Army to suppress the insurgency in Balochistan and suppressed a military coup attempt in 1973.
 However, Bhutto became increasingly unpopular over allegations of corruption and suppression of political opponents.

 General Elections were held on March 7, 1977.
-PPP emerged as the victorious Party.
-At the behest of General Ziaul Haq, PNA accused government of rigging in the elections.
+PPP emerged as the victorious party.
+At the behest of General Ziaul Haq, PNA accused the government of rigging in the elections.
 Negotiations with PNA resumed.
-An Agreement was reached on June 8, 1977 for holding Fresh Elections on October 1977.
-On July 5, 1977 COAS General Zia-ul-Haq imposed Martial Law.
+An agreement was reached on June 8, 1977, for holding Fresh Elections on October 1977.
+On July 5, 1977, COAS General Zia-ul-Haq imposed Martial Law.

-Re-arrested on September 3, 1977 from Karachi, on the charges of murder case and was executed on April 4, despite a controversial trial and protest.
+Re-arrested on September 3, 1977, from Karachi, on the charges of the murder case and was executed on April 4, despite a controversial trial and protest.